DreamSpoon/KidRidicarus/README.md

 ### Further Credits:

 I'd like to thank my arms for staying by my side.
 I'd like to thank my legs for all their support.
-And I'd like to thanks my hands especially - I could always count on my hands.
+And I'd like to thank my hands especially - I could always count on my hands.

 If there are any more unthanked or unacknowledged contributors, I thank and acknowledge you now: Thanks!